Igor Artimovich

 Igor Alexandrovich Artimovich (born March 24, 1982, Kaliningrad Oblast, the USSR, Russian: Игорь Александрович Артимович) is a Russian programmer, hacker, and author of a botnet named Festi.

 He is known under the pseudonym Engel, such writing of the nickname has an origin from the name of a song of the German rock-group Rammstein.

 Early years

-Artimovich was born in Kalinigrad Oblast, the USSR.
+Artimovich was born in Kaliningrad Oblast, the USSR.
 At the age of 6 months he moved with his parents to Leningrad Oblast, where he lived until the ending of high school.
 His first experiences in programming were connected to the Basic language on the ZX Spectrum computer.

 Saint-Petersburg State University

 In 1999, Artimovich entered the Saint-Petersburg State University at the faculty of Applied Mathematics, and moved to live to Saint-Petersburg.
 In 2004, he finished studying, having defended the thesis and having gained the diploma as "Mathematician".

 Sun Microsystems

 From 2004, he worked in the Saint-Petersburg branch of Sun Microsystems, in the development of the C compiler which belonged to a set of development tools of the software named Sun Studio.
 Artimovich's duties consisted in porting the compiler of language C on the amd64 platform and realizing of functionality of the compiler specific to the operating system Linux.
 In 2008, Artimovich left Sun Microsystems.

 Artimovich, in an interview with The New York Times, told that after leaving Sun Microsystems he was engaged in research in the field of information security and computer viruses, and also the development of his own antivirus software for Windows operating systems.